apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 Netty SSL uses all the same properties as Netty TCP but adds the following additional properties:

+- `sslContext`

+A key that can be used in conjunction with `org.apache.activemq.artemis.core.remoting.impl.ssl.CachingSSLContextFactory` to cache created SSLContext and avoid recreating.
+Look [Configuring a SSLContextFactory](#Configuring a SSLContextFactory) for more details.

 - `sslEnabled`

   Must be `true` to enable SSL.
 Default is `false`.